 Seeds are amazing.
 Give them soil, water and sunshine, and they’ll fill your garden with colorful flowers.
+That’s why it’s a great idea to plant flower seeds indoors.
 Because seeds cost less than bedding plants, they’re great for filling lots of space, and for gardeners on a budget.

 Remember, annual flowers make a big splash for one year only.
 Perennial flowers bloom year after year.

 Best of all, there are lots of varieties to choose from.
 Your biggest challenge will be finding room to plant them all.

 HOW TO START FLOWER SEEDS:

 - Decide how much sun your garden gets, so you’ll know whether to buy seeds for sun or shade.